harness/developer-hub/release-notes/delegate.md

 ### Version 24.06.83200 <!--  May 8, 2024 -->

 - Delegate logs were displaying entire bearer tokens when using the IDP connector.
 Added log sanitization to delegate logs to mask commonly used secret patterns.
-These patterns can be extended on a per-use-case basis by adding them to the /opt/harness-delegate/sanitize-patterns.txt file inside the delegate (PL-47914) (PL-50889, ZD-64069).
+These patterns can be extended on a per-use-case basis by adding them to the `/opt/harness-delegate/sanitize-patterns.txt` file inside the delegate.
+(PL-47914) (PL-50889, ZD-64069)

 ### Version 24.06.83003 <!--  June 3, 2024 -->